Farnworth Council Tramways

 History

-Although Farnworth's tramway ownership extended as far back as 1880, this was not as an independent concern, but rather as a member of a partnership involving Bolton Corporation, Astley Bridge and Kearsley Local Boards (later Urban District Councils); this enterprise — Bolton and Suburban Tramways — opened the first line of what became an extensive horse tramway system on the 1st September 1880, operation of which was leased to a local undertaking, Edmund Holden and Company (see link).
-In 1898, the track in Astley Bridge passed into the ownership of Bolton Corporation following the latter's absorption of the former, and in June of the following year, Bolton — as a prelude to electrification — purchased the assets (and remaining leases) of Edmund Holden and Company; the tracks in Farnworth and Kearsley however, remained in the ownership of the respective UDCs.
+Although Farnworth's tramway ownership extended as far back as the 1880s, this was not as an independent concern, but rather as a member of a partnership involving Bolton Corporation, and Astley Bridge and Kearsley Local Boards (later Urban District Councils); this enterprise — Bolton and Suburban Tramways — opened the first line of what became an extensive standard-gauge horse tramway system on the 1st September 1880, operation of which was leased to a local undertaking, Edmund Holden and Company (see link).
+The section owned by Farnworth rans southwards from Moses Gate, along Bolton Road and Market Street to the Black Horse Inn.
+The line was opened on the 3rd June 1881.

-In 1906, the system comprised 4.47 miles of track, 2.66 miles owned by Farnworth UDC, and 1.81 owned by Kearsley UDC.
-Farnworth-owned mileage was latter increased to 3.22 miles, by virtue of new SLTCo-constructed tracks.
-The system was extremely compact, with the principle lines running: southeastwards from Moses Gate (the Bolton boundary) to the Black Horse in Farnworth (the Kearsley Boundary); southwards from Moses Gate to the municipal boundary at Brookhouse; westwards from the Blackhorse along Longcauseway then southwestwards along Buckley Lane, again to the municipal boundary.
-Farnworth's tracks were connected to those of the BCT at Moses Gate, and though through-running was eventually agreed, it did not take place until SLTCo days.
-Connections were also made to SLTCo-owned tracks — at the municipal boundary in Brookhouse and Buckley Lane — but only after the SLTCo had taken over operation.
+In 1906, the system comprised 4.47 miles of tramway, 2.66 miles owned by Farnworth UDC, and 1.81 leased from Kearsley UDC.
+Farnworth-owned mileage was later increased to 3.22 miles by virtue of new SLTCo-constructed tracks.
+The system was extremely compact, with the principle lines running: southeastwards from Moses Gate (the Bolton municipal boundary) to the Black Horse Inn in Farnworth (the boundary with Kearsley) and onwards to Unity Brook (the boundary with Clifton Parish); southwards from Moses Gate via Albert Road to the boundary at Brookhouse; and southwards from Black Horse along Longcauseway, then southwestwards along Buckley Lane towards Little Hulton, again to the municipal boundary.
+Farnworth's tracks were connected to those of the BCT at Moses Gate, Kearsley at Black Horse, and to the SLTCo at Brookhouse and Buckley Lane.

 Uniforms

 Unfortunately, photos taken during the four years that Farnworth operated the system are extremely rare, and those which have survived only show motormen and conductors at a distance.
-Based on this rather sparse evidence, it would appear that staff wore double-breasted jackets and military-style caps; the latter bore a small badge of unknown pattern, an example of which has not survived.
+Based on this rather sparse evidence, it would appear that staff wore double-breasted jackets and tensioned-crown peaked caps; the latter bore a small badge of unknown pattern.
 Crews were also issued with double-breasted greatcoats, which bore metal badges on both collars.

 Photographs of inspectors have not survived, so it is not possible to say what style of uniform they wore.